 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

-Melanoma is a cancer that develops in melanocytes, the pigment cells
+Melanoma is a cancer that develops in pigment cells called melanocytes.

-themselves are often the first to detect many melanomas.
-Early detection and
+Patients themselves are the first to detect many melanomas.

-diagnosis are crucial.
-Caught early, most melanomas can be cured with relatively
+Caught early, most melanomas can be cured with relatively minor surgery.

 Spots on the skin